Late foul dooms Northwestern against Indiana

+“If you stay with those things long enough, eventually the bounce is going to go your way,” coach Tom Crean said.
+“Tonight, the bounce, literally, went our way.”

-Bryant McIntosh scored 22 points for Northwestern (20-9, 9-7) but just missed a half-court heave at the buzzer to win it.
+Bryant McIntosh scored 22 points for Northwestern (20-9, 9-7 Big Ten) but just missed a half-court heave at the buzzer to win it.

 Scottie Lindsey finished with 13 points and Derek Pardon had 12 points and 10 rebounds for the Wildcats, who lost their second straight.